sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 <img src="./../../../zh/tang/assets/questions/frequency.png" >

-Then cilck Save
+Then click Save

 ### Directory *** has null character.

 Error character of the project path.

 - Close IDE.
-- Check projrct path, only English works and `_` are Ok, take care of the blank character ` ` in the path.
+- Check project path, only English works and `_` are Ok, take care of the blank character ` ` in the path.
 - Reopen the project, clean and rerun your project.

-### Can't find bistream file
+### Can't find bitstream file

-Normally the bistream file with extension name `.fs` is in the impl/pnr folder under the project path.
+Normally the bitstream file with extension name `.fs` is in the impl/pnr folder under the project path.

 <img src="./../../../zh/tang/assets/questions/fs_path.png">

-From the picture above we can know the  of this bistream file path is `fpga_project1/impl/pnr/fpga_project1.fs`
+From the picture above we can know the  of this bitstream file path is `fpga_project1/impl/pnr/fpga_project1.fs`

 The fpga_project1 is the project directory, the impl folder is generated by IDE, and the download is in the pnr folder.